bkoprucu/jekyll4test/_posts/2024-01-20-When-Not-To-Use-Virtual-Threads.md

 ### Conclusion

+CPU intensive tasks will disrupt the scheduling of virtual threads.
+Both CPU intensive and low latency / high priority tasks should be run on platform threads (in a separate thread pool).
+This is why JVM runs garbage collector and compiler threads on platform threads, even though they may be idle from time to time.
+They should not get in the queue behind virtual threads.

 **Virtual threads are good for tasks which,**
- - May get blocked / will be I/ O or lock bounded
+ - May get blocked
+ - Don’t have critical latency requirements
  - Are plenty
- - Don’t have critical latency requirements

 **Platform threads are good for tasks which,**
  - Are CPU bound